DeedleFake/shigoto/README.md

 Features
 --------

 *Note: This section is currently a lie.
-None of these features have actually been implemented yet.
+Some of these features haven't actually been implemented yet.
 But this is the plan, at least.*

 * No config file.
 None.
 All configuration is either figured out automatically from directory structure or is embedded directly into the actual content files.
 * No tags.
 No categories.
 No archetypes.
 Just layout, drafts, and published pages.
 That's it.